ingka-group/nutanix-exporter/README.md

 To build and run the Go binary natively:

 1. Download and install Go from [here](https://go.dev/doc/install)
-2. Export all necessary environment variables (Note: If using the environment variable based credential provider, cluster names containing periods or dashes cannot be exported to shell variables)
+2. Export all necessary environment variables
 3. `go run cmd/nutanix_exporter/main.go`
 4. The exporter will now be running on `localhost:9408`